hugomgris/scop/PROJECT_OVERVIEW.md

 | **VBO**  | Stores vertex data (positions, normals…)  | Input to vertex shader                | Bound via VAO        |
 | **EBO**  | Stores indices for vertex reuse           | Primitive assembly (`glDrawElements`) | Bound via VAO        |

+### The Simplest Way to Understand VAO/VBO/EBO Roles I Can Come Up With

+`VBO` → A box of Lego bricks (vertex data) [The raw float values] `VAO` → Blueprints for how to use those bricks (how to interpret the bytes in the VBO) [Structure of a single vertex] `EBO` → Instructions on which bricks to use and in what order (indices to assemble triangles, lines, etc.) [Which vertices to use and in what order to form primitives]

 ## Advanced Wireframe Implementation 🕸️